sc-mitton/ishboxing/README.md

 ## Local Development

-Make sure to have supabase installed
+Make sure to have supabase installed.

 `supabase init`

+Start supabase (make sure docker is running).

+`supabase start`

 Open a webhook tunnel so supabase can be reached from devices.